scriptorum/flaxen/README.md

 e.add(new Origin(.55,.25,true));
 ```

-Or if you knew the exactly pixel position of the eye on a 100x200 image:
+Or if you knew the exact pixel position of the eye on a 100x200 image:

 ```haxe
 e.add(new Origin(55,50));